TimWhiting/microcode-v2/README.md

 -   Lots of changes to improve reliability

-## What happened to MicroCode v1 and its cool features?
+## What happened to MicroCode-classic and its features?

-While we soon will retire the [MicroCode v1](https://aka.ms/microcode) web site, we plan to bring back the following features from MicroCode v1:
+While we soon will retire the [MicroCode-classic](https://aka.ms/microcode) web site, we plan to bring back the following features from MicroCode-classic:

 -   Option to to use 1-5 counting dots, instead of decimal notation, for beginners.
 -   Jacdac services